Stephen Duncan: Pre Civil-War career

 Duncan purchased Auburn plantation from Lyman Harding in 1827.

 Duncan owned 15 cotton and sugar plantations including L'Argent, Camperdown, Carlisle, Duncan, Duncannon, Duncansby, Ellisle, Homochitto, Middlesex, Oakley, Rescue, Reserve, Attakapas, and Saragossa.
 He also owned shipping, railroad and lumber businesses in Mississippi and New England.
 He was a partial owner of the Erie & Kalamazoo, Columbus, Pequa & Indiana, Terre Haute & Richmond and Panama railroads.
+Historian Dunbar Rowland reported that in 1848 there was epidemic cholera in the lower Mississippi and in "'Stack Island' reach, one of the largest planters, Dr. Duncan, of Natchez, lost over 133 hands and the entire crop on his place, where he usually made 3,000 or 4,000 bales of cotton."

-Duncan sold his crops through the merchant firm Washington, Jackson & Co. in New Orleans, instructing them to sell it through their subsidiary Todd, Jackson & Co. in Liverpool, England.
+Duncan sold his crops through the merchant firm Washington Jackson & Co. in New Orleans, instructing them to sell it through their subsidiary Todd, Jackson & Co. in Liverpool, England.
 The revenue derived from the cotton and sugar sales was sent to Charles P. Leverich & Co., his bank headquartered in New York.
 His plantations yielded returns of US$150,000 annually.
 As a result of these financial transactions, Duncan became the richest cotton planter.

 In the 1850s, Duncan owned more than 1,000 slaves, making him the largest resident slave holder in Mississippi.
 By 1860, Duncan's ownership of 858 slaves in Issaquena County made him second nationally to the estate of Joshua John Ward of South Carolina, which enslaved 1,130.

 While Duncan enjoyed the Mississippi weather during the winter months, he spent most summers away from Natchez and escaped the heat with his family to Philadelphia, Saratoga Springs, New York or Newport, Rhode Island.
+He loaned money to Henry Clay "during periods of personal embarrassment and [Clay] discovered in his late years that both interest and principal were canceled."

 Colonization efforts

 Map of Liberia in the 1830s, where the Mississippi colony and other state-sponsored colonies are identified.

 Duncan became a backer of the American Colonization Society.
-In the 1830s, he co-founded the Mississippi Colonization Society along with major slave owners Isaac Ross, Edward McGehee, John Ker, and educator Jemeriah Chamberlain, president of Oakland College.
+In the 1830s, he co-founded the Mississippi Colonization Society along with major slave owners Isaac Ross, Edward McGehee, John Ker, and educator Jeremiah Chamberlain, president of Oakland College.
 Their goal was to relocate free blacks and newly freed slaves to the developing colony of Mississippi-in-Africa in West Africa.
 The organization was modeled after the American Colonization Society, but it focused on freedmen from Mississippi.
 They bought a portion of land for the colony.
 Free blacks were thought to threaten the stability of slave societies, and Mississippi's population had a majority of slaves, outnumbering whites by a three-to-one ratio.
 The Mississippi colony eventually became part of Liberia.